Neck pain is something that we all did experience at some point in life and is not fun.

 Well, a massage therapist can be the one that thanks to orthopaedic tests and Range of Motion analysis can tell you what’s going on and where.

-For booking now your next appointment with Melbourne Thai Treatment click here.
+For booking now your next appointment with Melbourne Massage and Treatment click here.

 Indeed, neck pain can be present because of the rounding of the shoulders.